Smells fishy? Not really.

 • Nylon

-It takes 30 to 40 years to decompose and can be found in toothbrushes, textile fibres and fish rods.
+It takes 30 to 40 years to decompose and can be found in toothbrushes, textile fibres, fish rods, and fishing nets.

 • Silicone